-State assembly member Rebecca Seawright folds on Southpoint redesign in an abrupt reversal.
+State assembly member Rebecca Seawright bugs out on Southpoint redesign protests in an abrupt reversal.
 Less than a day earlier, she tweeted, “I am proud” to support protests.

 By David Stone